-Attractors generically appear in the phase space of a dissipative dynamical system.
-We also expect them to illustrate the differences between the strongly and weakly dissipative nonlinear dynamics of OM systems.
-The stable fixed point is the simplest kind of attractor.
+The attractors of a dissipative system typically provide important information about its dynamics.
+In particular, we expect them to illustrate the differences between the strongly and weakly dissipative nonlinear dynamics of OM systems.
+As said before, a stable fixed point is the simplest kind of attractor.
 The Hopf bifurcation leads to the emergence of stable limit cycles, which in turn can undergo transitions to other attractors, including chaotic ones.
-The limit cycles of a strongly dissipative OM system undergo the well known "period doubling cascade" at $P \sim 1$ .
-Numerous period doubling
+In the strongly dissipative regime the limit cycles of a OM system undergo the well known 'period-doubling cascade'7 at $P \sim 1$, becoming chaotic attractors.
+This phenomenon was described theoretically in [27] and observed in early pioneering experiments [31].
+In the weakly dissipative regime, however, where the fixed point analysis suggests stronger nonlinear effects, neither the attractors nor the associated routes to chaos have been studied.
+Below we focus on this regime.